Kansas Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Kansas?

 Yes.
 Kansas requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 16 are exempt. $15.00 Senior Resident fishing license for residents 65–74 (or $50.00 for a 5-year).
+Kansas residents 75 and older need NO hunting or fishing license — a full exemption.
 Always confirm current rules with the Kansas Department of Wildlife and Parks before you fish.

 Where do you buy a Kansas fishing license?